patrickbwarren/qgis-survex-import/README.md

 Once the data is in QGIS one can do various things with it.

-For example, regardless of the above comments about saving with _z_ dimension data, features (stations, legs, polygons) can be coloured by elevation to mimic the behaviour of the `aven` viewer in survex (hat tip Julian Todd for figuring some of this out).
+For example, features (stations, legs, polygons) can be coloured by elevation to mimic the behaviour of the `aven` viewer in survex (hat tip Julian Todd for figuring some of this out).
 The easiest way to do this is to use the `.qml` style files provided in this